PA code of conduct

 - recognising and using responsibly the power that comes from your work with service users and carers

-You must respect the rights of the people you’re caring for, while making sure they don’t harm themselves or other people, which includes:
+You must respect the rights of the people you’re caring for, while making sure they don’t harm themselves or other people.
+This includes:

 - understanding that they have the right to take risks and helping them to identify and manage potential and actual risks to themselves and others